Moriori praised for dedication, patience as $18m and apology settlement with Crown becomes law - NZ Herald

 "It's now time for the Crown to make redress to Moriori for its breaches of Te Tiriti o Waitangi and I'm pleased to be here to support the enactment of their bill," he said.

 Little spoke about how Moriori could not physically be present in the House to hear the reading.
-It was another sacrifice they have had to make in order to achieve the justice they have been wanting.
+It was another sacrifice they have had to make to achieve the justice they have been wanting.

-"I remember and pay tribute to Moriori karāpuna on this occasion for the grievances they have suffered and the legacy of peace which serves as a cornerstone for the identity of Moriori to the present day," he said.
+"I remember and pay tribute to Moriori karāpuna on this occasion for the grievances they have suffered and the legacy of peace, which serves as a cornerstone for the identity of Moriori to the present day," he said.

 Minister of Māori Development Willie Jackson said it was an honour and privilege to speak as a descendant of Ngāti Tama and Ngāti Mutunga - who invaded, occupied and enslaved Moriori on the island.